MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-circuits.md

 And ACX *Stream* is a driver component that’s created to represent an audio stream, created by a Circuit.
 The Stream is composed of a list of Elements created based on the parent Circuit’s Elements.
 A *Stream Circuit* is a circuit in a multi-stack architecture (partial audio path) that directly interface with upper user-mode streaming service.
 A *Core Circuit* is a circuit in a multi-stack architecture (partial audio path) that gives the identity of the audio endpoint device.

->[!NOTE]
-> The ACX headers and libraries are not included in the  WDK 10.0.22621.2428 (released October 24, 2023), but are available in previous versions, as well as the latest (25000 series builds) Insider Preview of the WDK.
-For more information about preview versions of the WDK, see [Installing preview versions of the Windows Driver Kit (WDK)](../installing-preview-versions-wdk.md).

 ## ACX circuit identification

 Every ACX circuit has a circuit identifier.
 ACX defines the following: